Admissibility and Proof of (i) Photographs and (ii) Copies of Videos, Invoking “Silent Witness” Theory

 • The only Mode of Proof of a computer output (copy) is the certificate under Section 63(4).

-• The photograph admitted merely as an aid (and not relied upon as substantive evidence) to enable a witness to explain or illustrate what he personally perceived need not be proved by a ‘proper’ witness; and, no certificate is required for such photographs under Section 63(4) of the BSA.
+• The photograph admitted merely as a non-probative aid to enable a witness to explain or illustrate what he personally perceived need not be proved by a ‘proper’ witness; and, no certificate is required for such photographs under Section 63(4) of the BSA.

 Read Similar Articles